 As well as including basic information on your business, you should also aim to keep your website fresh in people’s minds.
 A good way of doing this is to introduce a blog section to your website.
 Filled with engaging content that is aimed at a golf fan, your blog can act as a way of showing readers that you have a good knowledge of your industry and if posts are well-written they will encourage people to revisit your site on a regular basis and consider your golf course if they ever want to visit one.

-Amazingly, very few golf courses have successfully embraced the likes of Facebook, Instagram and Twitter to market their business, but the bonuses of signing up on these sites are huge.
+Amazingly, very few golf courses have successfully embraced the likes of Facebook, Instagram, and Twitter to market their business, but the bonuses of signing up on these sites are huge.
 Imagine being able to reach huge amounts of people in a short amount of time and get your message out there.

 Like email marketing, you could use this format to share special events on your social media pages to generate some interest.
 Perhaps you’re planning a relaxed dress code for a couple of days or drink specials, which can often tempt new visitors if the price is right.
 Put these on your Facebook page or rave about them on Twitter for great results.

 Alternatively, you could use your page as a forum to fill up last-minute tee-time cancellations and pose surveys on golf-related topics so that you gain more information on your followers.
 Instagram is also a great way of showing off your facilities and selling a luxurious lifestyle.
-Key snaps of your visitors revelling in post-round drinks or the lush quality of your green will all help sell your brand.
+Key snaps of your visitors reveling in post-round drinks or the lush quality of your green will all help sell your brand.

 Ensure that if you do set up social media pages that they are maintained regularly.
 Failing to do so looks lazy at best and unprofessional at worst.
 Gaining followers is one thing, but retaining them is quite another, so if you don’t update your social media pages from month to month, be prepared to lose followers in the process.

 Why not streamline a lot of your communication with your customers by creating your own Golf Course App?
 Simply choose a template and your business information will be pulled from your website and social media pages, keeping your branding in the process.
-From here you can interact with business queries in real time while you are on the go, offer loyalty schemes and discounts to tempt visitors into your golf club and even use push notifications that will promote specific offers to your app users if they happen to be nearby.
+From here you can interact with business queries in real-time while you are on the go, offer loyalty schemes and discounts to tempt visitors into your golf club and even use push notifications that will promote specific offers to your app users if they happen to be nearby.

 Using an app can also allow your clients to make their own bookings allowing you to concentrate on keeping your visitors happy rather than manning the phone.
 Not only is this more convenient for you and your customers, but an app is more likely to appeal to younger, tech-savvy individuals, tapping into a market that is often overlooked in the golfing industry.